Federal and Provincial Government Student Loan Programs

 If a student is on an eight month work term, they will have to begin repayment of their student loans; however, once the student begins taking full time classes again, they should visit Financial Aid & Awards office (422 University Centre) with photo ID and request a Confirmation of Enrolment form for interest free status.
 The form needs to be completed and sent to the government to stop further payments from being deducted.

-For those students who will have to make some payments, it is important to know that 1-2 months prior to repayment, the National Student Loans Service Centre (NSLSC) will mail a consolidation agreement (agreement to repay).
+For students who have to make payments, it is important to know that 1-2 months prior to repayment, the National Student Loans Service Centre (NSLSC) will mail a consolidation agreement (agreement to repay).
 The student will be given options for repayment and will have to sign and return a copy of the form to NSLSC as soon as possible.

 Important information regarding this issue can be found on the Financial Aid and Awards website.